teaching-on-testbeds/ml-energy/notebooks/02-energy.md

 :::{.cell}
 ### See how TTA/ETA varies with learning rate, batch size

 Now, you will repeat your model preparation and fitting code - with your new `TrainToAccuracy` callback - but in a loop.
 First, you will iterate over different learning rates.
-Consider the following learning rates for this experiment.
+Use a fixed batch size of 128, but consider the following learning rates for this experiment.

 ```python
 [0.0001, 0.001, 0.01, 0.1]